danielzliu/danielzliu/README.md

 ### Welcome to my github! 👋

-I am currently a student pursuing my Master's degree in Applied Mathematics at KTH Royal Institute of Technology.
-I am interested in solving complex mathematical problems using models and algorhitms.
-I am especially interested in operations research and financial simulation.
+I am currently a student pursuing my Master's degree in **Applied Mathematics at KTH Royal Institute of Technology**.
+I am interested in solving complex mathematical problems using models and algorhitms, with a special interest in **Operations Research and Financial Simulation**.
+This github page is a compilation of some of the projects I have been working on at school or on my spare time.
+Hope you enjoy!

 <!--
 **danielzliu/danielzliu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.